 Hear the voice of my supplication when I cry unto thee, when I lift up of my hands toward thy holy temple.

-Do not draw my soul away with the wicked, nor destroy me with the workers of iniquity, who speak peace to their neighbors, but evil is in their hearts.
+Take not my soul away with the wicked, nor destroy me with the workers of iniquity, who speak peace to their neighbors, but evil is in their hearts.

 Give them according to their deeds, according to the wickedness of their works.
-Give them according to the work of their hands, render to them their due reward.
+Repay them according to the work of their hands, render to them their due reward.

 For they have not understood the works of the Lord, nor the acts of his hands.
 Thou shalt destroy them and never rebuild them.